CZ-NIC/deckard/README.rst

 Setting up socket wrapper library (cwrap)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Detailed instructions on using cwrap you can read here_
+Detailed instructions on using cwrap you can be found here_

-Generally, explicit environment setup for cwrap is not required.
-When cwrap environment is absent, default values will be used :

-- ``SOCKET_WRAPPER_DEFAULT_IFACE`` = 2
+cwrap environment is managed by Deckard.
+Default values are sufficient, do not touch the environment unless you are trying to debug something.
+Variables available for direct use are:

-- ``SOCKET_WRAPPER_DIR`` will be created in default temporary directory with randomly generated name, prefixed by ``/tmp``
+- ``SOCKET_WRAPPER_DIR`` is a generic working directory.
+It defaults to a new temporary directory with randomly generated name, prefixed by ``tmpdeckard``.
-- ``SOCKET_WRAPPER_DEBUGLEVEL`` will not be set

-``SOCKET_WRAPPER_DIR`` can also be used as a work directory for binary under test.
 When a test fails, the work directory can contain useful information for post-mortem analysis.
 You can explicitly set ``SOCKET_WRAPPER_DIR`` to a custom path for more convenient analysis.

-If ``SOCKET_WRAPPER_PCAP_FILE`` contains a path to a writeable file, all the network traffic will be appended to specified file.
+- ``SOCKET_WRAPPER_DEBUGLEVEL`` is not set by default.

+Deckard automatically sets ``SOCKET_WRAPPER_PCAP_FILE`` to create separate PCAP files in working directory for Deckard itself and each daemon.
+Feel free to inspect them.

 Acknowledgments
 ---------------